deepaksood619/deepaksood619.github.io/docs/algorithms/algorithmic-complexity/turing-vs-non-turing-machine.md

 The Bitcoin blockchain is (purposefully) non-Turing-complete - the scripting language inside transactions is powerful enough to express some smart contracts, like multi-signature wallets or even add-ons like Lightning Network, but it cannot express any program whatsoever (like a Turing-complete language could).
 For example you can’t loop and read/write to arbitrary memory locations - you’re limited to a simple stack machine.

 The advantage of the above are termination guarantees - programs (transactions) always end, and their runtime will be roughly proportional to their length.
-While in Ethereum (a Turing-complete blockchain) there can be transactions that fail to terminate, and also it’s not possible to determine in advance whether a certain transaction will terminate (a result known as the “Halting Problem” in computer science).
+While in Ethereum (a Turing-complete blockchain) there can be transactions that fail to terminate, and also it’s not possible to determine in advance whether a certain transaction will terminate (a result known as the "Halting Problem" in computer science).

 So in Ethereum you pay per computational step, while in Bitcoin you pay per byte.
 If a transaction goes in an endless loop on Ethereum, it will eventually drain all the gas attached to it and be force-terminated.
 Of course, this won’t stop people that want to mess with miners if gas is free - all Ethereum testnets so far have been DoS’ed (just spam the network with endlessly-looping transactions; you don’t need much resource to send those, but it takes lots of resource to process them), except one where you had to join a channel to beg for test Ether and they’d only give you an amount proportional to your Ethereum-related GitHub contributions.
 If you ran out, you’d have to go back to the channel and explain why you ran out.